 WHO spokesperson Margaret Harris admitted in Geneva last month that the places and people to see in Wuhan had all been arranged by the Chinese authorities.
 The United Nations body has sought to manage expectations, revealing that its team had been limited to visits organized by their Chinese hosts, without any contact with community members due to health restrictions.

-Still, Beijing may certainly find the remarks from one member of the WHO mission, Vladimir Dedkov, deputy director of the St Petersburg Research Institute of Epidemiology and Microbiology, fit well into its official account.
+Still, Beijing may certainly find the remarks from one member of the WHO mission, Vladimir Dedkov, deputy director of the St Petersburg Research Institute of Epidemiology and Microbiology in Russia, fit well into its official account.

 Dedkov said Shi’s P-4 lab, of the highest biosafety international standard, was well organized and perfectly equipped and it was hard for him to imagine that something could have leaked from there, adding that China’s greatest contribution to the global fight was to constantly keep the virus at bay in the world’s most populous nation.

 The Russian’s remarks may give more power to the state media’s publicity blitz to portray China as a victim and a conqueror of the pandemic.

 But will more details about the clues found at the market help debunk more conspiracies or propagate new rumors?